gstanden/orabuntu-lxc/README.md

 ```
 anylinux-services.ADD.RELEASE.ON.GRE.HOST.1420.sh
 ```
 depending again on whether container versions are being add on an Orabuntu-LXC HUB host, or a GRE-tunnel-connected Orabuntu-LXC host, respectively.
+In this case it is necessary to go into anylinux-services.sh file and edit the container version variables (MajorRelease, PointRelease) in pgroup2.

 To add more clones of an already existing version, e.g. add more Oracle Linux 7.3 LXC containers to a set of existing Oracle Linux 7.3 LXC containers, use
 ```